VCCRI/TrioSim/README.md

 * It takes about less than 30 minutes to run TrioSim for WGS trio VCF generation.

 **Step 2 : Generate trio BAM files**

 A. Usage for EAGLE genome simulator

-    For further information on usage of EAGLE simualator, please refer to : https://github.com/sequencing/EAGLE
+    For further information on usage of EAGLE simulator, please refer to : https://github.com/sequencing/EAGLE

 B. Usage for NEAT genome simulator

-    For further information on usage of NEAT simualator, please refer to : https://github.com/zstephens/neat-genreads
+    For further information on usage of NEAT simualtor, please refer to : https://github.com/zstephens/neat-genreads